(Canada, 86 min.)

 feels firmly rooted in realism (to steal a phrase from Ms. Monk), and The Lesser Blessed fills its cast with

-newcomers in addition to strong veterans such as Tamara Podemski.
+newcomers in addition to strong veterans such as Tamara Podemski and a notable Benjamin Bratt.
 The Lesser Blessed might be a bit heavy

 in its realization of such weighty subject matter and the drama itself might